alefesouza/github-chatbot/README.md

 # GitHub Chatbot

-This is a chatbot to get GitHub informations using [botbuilder](https://github.com/Microsoft/BotBuilder) for Node.js written in TypeScript, it uses [LUIS](https://luis.ai) to interprete messages and get intents and entities.
+This is a chatbot to get GitHub informations using [botbuilder](https://github.com/Microsoft/BotBuilder) for Node.js written in TypeScript, it uses [LUIS](https://luis.ai) to interprete messages and get intents and entities and [Custom Vision](https://customvision.ai) to interprete images.

 This chatbot can: